kmjbyrne/flask-bootstrap/README.md

 #### Bootstrap must be loaded before JQuery and any subsequent JQuery extensions.

 #### Sass [http://sass-lang.com/] is a great tool for managing custom stylesheets.
-Extended syntax features make it much easier to manage much larger stylesheets and greatly encourages happier pixel pushing
+Extended syntax features make it much easier to manage much larger stylesheets and greatly encourages happier pixel pushing.
+Custom stylesheets included in the static/css folder are all generated using the Sass precompiler.

 ### CSS
 Bootstrap: CSS files - http://getbootstrap.com/ [Bootstrap JavaScript Required]